Lin-Buo-Ren/Flexible-Software-Installation-Specification/README.markdown

 #### SDC_TEMP_DIR
 Directory contain temporory files created by program

+### SOFTWARE_DIRECTORY_CONFIGURATION.source(S.H.C./F.H.S. in some cases)
+This is the setting file that configures directory names under certain directory, it helps programs to locate these directories

 ### Runtime-determined Settings
 The following variables defines the environment aspects that can only be detected in runtime, we use RUNTIME_ namespace for these variables.